KSDaemon/wampy.js/README.md

 	* progressive call results.
 * callee: basic profile.

-Wampy default serializer is JSON, but it also supports msgpack as serializer, but you need to include msgpack.js as dependency.
+Wampy default serializer is JSON, but it also supports msgpack as serializer.
+In that case you need to include msgpack5.js as dependency.
+See [msgpack5][] for more info.

-For v1 WAMP implementation, please see tag v0.1.0.
+For WAMP v1 implementation, please see tag v0.1.0.

 [Back to TOC](#table-of-contents)